nottrobin/docs/src/en/models-cmr.md

 juju-application-offer  103.37.0.0/16
 ```

-!!!
-Note:
+[note]
 Beyond a certain number of firewall rules, which have been dynamically
 created to allow access from individual relations, Juju will revert to using
 the whitelist subnets as the access rules.
 The number of rules at which this
 cutover applies is cloud specific.
+[/note]
 -->

 ### Suspending and resuming relations